tipenko/MorbidJS/README.md

 # MorbidJS
 *"Make frontend fun again"*

 This is an experiment.
-I want to create Frontend inheritance framework similar to CSS selectors.
+I want to create framework with inheritance similar to CSS selectors specificity.
 So, methods are described in selectors like

     .kitten {
       sound: () => {